 Additional safeguards apply automatically to secondary legislation that is made by the Governor-General by Order in Council.
-It must be drafted and certified by the PCO, will receive Cabinet scrutiny, and will be subject to the 28-day rule (meaning that the legislation must not come into force earlier than 28 days after its notification in the Gazette).
+It must be drafted and certified by the PCO, will receive Cabinet scrutiny, and will be subject to the Cabinet Manual's 28-day rule (meaning that the legislation must not come into force earlier than 28 days after its notification in the Gazette, unless there is a waiver).